Women Side by Side: more than 4,000 women with mental health problems to benefit from Tampon Tax Fund

 Five capacity building ‘Hub’ grants of up to £50,000; four in England and one in Wales.

-These grants will go to women’s organisations with specialist expertise of women with, or at risk of developing, mental health problems and experiencing multiple disadvantage, and who have the connections with community-based organisation to:
+These grants go to women’s organisations with specialist expertise of women with, or at risk of developing, mental health problems and experiencing multiple disadvantage, and who have the connections with community-based organisation to:

 - convene and deliver, in partnership with Mind, four capacity building workshops to grow local expertise in delivering women’s mental health peer support